josephinemonica/RoboND-Kinematics-Project/writeup.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+The general form of the transformation matrix, based on the DH convention, is:

+![Transformation Matrix T][imageT]

+Using the above formula, we derive the individual transformation matrices about each joint:

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.